Malwa Sultanate

-Origin
+Following the Battle of Gagron in 1519, much of the Sultanate came under the brief control of Maharana of Mewar Rana Sanga, and he appointed one of his vassals, Medini Rai, to rule over the Sultanate.
+In 1562, the Sultanate was conquered from its last ruler, Baz Bahadur, by the Mughal Empire under Akbar the Great, and it became a subah of the empire.
+The Sultanate was predominantly ruled by Afghan and Turco-Afghan dynasties throughout its existence.

+History

-Dilawar Khan was an Afghan or a Turco-Afghan governor of the Delhi Sultanate.
+Dilawar Khan Ghuri was an Afghan or Turco-Afghan governor of the Delhi Sultanate.
 Dilawar Khan had ceased to pay tribute to Delhi after 1392.
-In 1437, the Ghurid dynasty of Dilawar Khan was overthrown by Mahmud Khan, a Khilji Turk.
+In 1437, the Ghurid dynasty of Dilawar Khan was overthrown by Mahmud Khan, a Khalji Turko-Afghan descendant of the Khalji dynasty of the Delhi Sultanate.
+After the Khiljis were deposed, it was ruled by Shujaat Khan, an Afghan governor of Malwa under Sher Shah Suri.
+Shujaat Khan's son, Baz Bahadur declared independence in 1555, and ruled until the end of the Malwa Sultanate.

-History

 Ghurid dynasty

-The sultanate of Malwa was founded by Dilawar Khan Ghuri, the governor of Malwa for the Delhi Sultanate, who asserted his independence in 1392, but did not actually assume the ensigns of royalty till 1401.
+The sultanate of Malwa was founded by Dilawar Khan Ghuri, the governor of Malwa for the Delhi Sultanate, who asserted his independence in 1392 and founded a "Ghurid dynasty", but did not actually assume the ensigns of royalty till 1401.
 Initially Dhar was the capital of the new kingdom, but soon it was shifted to Mandu, which was renamed Shadiabad (the city of joy).
 After his death, he was succeeded by his son Alp Khan, who assumed the title of Hoshang Shah.

-The Muzaffarids under the Punjabi origin Zafar Khan Muzaffar Shah I accused Hoshang of parricide and invaded Malwa.
-Hoshang was defeated and captured as a prisoner, while a Muzaffarid governor was appointed in his pace at Dhar.
+The Muzaffarids under Zafar Khan Muzaffar Shah I accused Hoshang of parricide and invaded Malwa.
+Hoshang was defeated and captured as a prisoner, while a Muzaffarid governor was appointed at Dhar.

 Khalji dynasty

 The Ghurid dynasty, founded by Dilawar Khan Ghuri, was replaced by Mahmud Shah I, who proclaimed himself king on 16 May 1436.
 The Khalji dynasty, founded by him, ruled over Malwa till 1531.

-The sultanate saw heavy decline in 1519 after the continues invasions of Rajput emperor Rana Sanga of Mewar.
+The sultanate saw heavy decline in 1519 after the continues invasions of Rajput chief Rana Sanga of Mewar.
 Mahmud Khalji I was succeeded by his eldest son Ghiyas-ud-Din.